siemens/cmp-test-suite/readme.md

 - `config` - a place for storing configuration options (e.g., IP addresses, port numbers, etc.)

+# Configuration
+Prepare your environment by installing the dependencies from `requirements.txt`.
+Using a Python virtualenv is a good practice.
+In this case you would run `pip install -r requirements.txt` inside the environment.

 # Usage
 1. Run `robot tests` to execute all the tests in the `tests/` directory.
 2. Explore `report.html` to see the results.